epaaso/sc-luca-explore/README.md

     It generalizes well for all datasets, but one has to upload the files to the volume manually for now.
     Additionally it has some flags to run it locally.
 We prefer this to the notebooks.. that are only left there for the figures and explanations of older runs.
   - *test_pipeline.py* are some basic tests for modal_DE.py
   - *aggregate_markers.py* aggregate all dsets marker genes, and plot the highest.
 Also plot GSEA NES scores for cancer hallmarks.
+    Also has a function to convert all marker genes objects to a count matrix composed of AUC of the genes, useful for CellphoneDB without statistical analysis (Method 1).
   - *DE_incomplete.ipynb* is incomplete and attempts to do pseudo-bulk differential expression with MAST.

 ### Optional (or deprecated) Notebooks and scripts